 Configure and test Azure AD SSO with Azure AD SAML Toolkit using a test user called B.Simon.
 For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in Azure AD SAML Toolkit.

 To configure and test Azure AD SSO with Azure AD SAML Toolkit, complete the following building blocks:

-- Configure Azure AD SAML Toolkit SSO to configure the SSO settings on application side.
+- Configure Azure AD SAML Toolkit SSO - to configure the single sign-on settings on application side.